ropensci/roweb3/content/blog/2023-04-13-champions-program-teams/index.md

 I have authored or co-authored more than seven R packages for CRAN and maintain one registered Julia package.

 I was born in Indiana, USA and earned an undergraduate degree in agronomy from Purdue University, a graduate certificate in geographic information science (GIS) and my PhD in plant pathology on the epidemiology and ecology of plant pathogens from Kansas State University in the USA.
-Initially, when I moved to Australia I lived in Queensland for five years and more recently I became a naturalized citizen, and I am now usually found in Perth, WA, Australia these days.
+Initially, when I moved to Australia I lived in Queensland for five years and more recently moved to Western Australia where I became a naturalized citizen, and I am now usually found in Perth, WA, Australia these days.

 I'm excited for the Champions program because it's a great way for me to contribute back to the broader R community and more specifically rOpenSci, which has been so supportive in my development as an R user and developer.